apalache-mc/apalache/json-rpc/README.md

 should be replaced with actual values.
 They have to be of proper types, e.g., strings, numbers, booleans, arrays, or objects.
 We write them in quotes to produce valid JSON snippets.

+Some of the methods accept and return traces and expressions in the [ITF Format][].
+You can use the [itf-py][] library to produce and parse such traces and expressions in Python.

 **Running the server.** To try the examples below, you need to start the server
 first: